 A few short guidelines when shopping for Memory Foam Mattress Toppers...

 Choose your memory foam mattress topper based on its use.
 For everyday use, a higher weight (density) memory foam mattress topper will not wear down and form body depressions or soft spots, while the cheaper ones eventually will wear out right where your hips are.
 Density doesn't refer to how hard the memory foam mattress topper is, just how heavy it is.
 The heavier it is the longer it will last.
-We've had such great results with our 5.3-pound memory foam mattress topper that we warrant it will not soften or form any depressions for 15 years.
+We've had such great results with our 4.5-pound memory foam mattress topper that we warrant it will not soften or form any depressions for 10 years.

 How do you sleep?
 Side sleepers usually like the 3"–4" thickness.
 Back and stomach sleepers usually like 2".
 The more you weigh, the thicker you'll want.

 Are you a hot sleeper?
 If so, be sure to use something like our cotton quilted mattress pad between your memory foam topper and your sheets to add a breathable area to wick away heat.
 Because memory foam tears easily and can become soiled, consider adding a case to protect your memory foam.
-It tears if snagged and will get dirty easily.

 Based on customer feedback, people really like how our memory foam mattress topper has little to no smell, and that there are no flame retardants added to our memory foam mattress topper.